EGaraldi/corecon/paper/paper.md

 (@kakiichi18, @meyer19, @meyer20) and timing (@garaldi22) of reionization.
 - *mass-metallicity relation of galaxies*.
 - *galaxy main sequence* (i.e. star formation rate as a function of stellar mass).
+- *UV slope*, defined as the slope of the flux density in wavelength blueward of the Lyman-$\alpha$ line.

 We provide a small description of each field within `CoReCon` itself, as a string attached to each set of constraints.